| Title: | A Report Templating System |

 'rapport.file.path',

-package comes with bunch of helper functions that make your template writing and report creation easier, although most of these helpers were migrated to the rapportools
+rapport package comes with bunch of helper functions that make your template writing and report creation easier, although most of these helpers were migrated to the rapportools package.

 Export helpers